AGM Battery State of Charge

 AGM battery performs in the first position when always keeps it as close to 100% state of charge as possible.
 In an alternating charge-discharge sequence, an AGM battery SoC might go between 100 percent and 70 percent in a typical cycle use case.

-Discharging to 50 percent SoC or underneath is the definition of deep cycling; it is probable these cycles burn down the battery and ought to be prevented.
-An AGM battery is discharged under 10% is extremely hazardous to it and should only be done in an emergency.
+Discharging to 50 percent SoC or underneath is the definition of deep cycling; it is probable these cycles burn down the lithium polymer battery and ought to be prevented.
+An AGM battery discharged under 10% is extremely hazardous to it and should only be done in an emergency.
+AGM Deep cycle batteries are even more powerful.
+Sometimes, a lithium car battery can also play an important role.

 Why Does AGM Battery State of Charge matter